 FONDOS Y ARCHIVOS

-GERMAN CUETO.
 Born in 1983 and died in 1975 in Mexico City.
 Germán Gutiérrez Cueto, son of a Spanish father and Mexican mother, is one of the first modern sculptors in the American continent.
-The exhibition, in the Museo Nacional Centro de Arte Reina Sofía, features a series of individual exhibitions devoted to Mexican artists: Vicente Rojo, José Luis Cuevas and Francisco Toledo, among others.
+The solo exhibition, in the Museo Nacional Centro de Arte Reina Sofía, was curated by Serge Fauchereau.

 Cueto studies sculpture at the Academy of Fine Arts in Mexico City after returning from a trip to Spain between 1916 and 1917 in which his cousin, María Gutiérrez Blanchard, introduces him to the world of Modern Art and avant-garde movements.
 The artist participates in the beginnings of Mexico’s new revolutionary art and becomes part of Estridentismo (Stridentism), a radical aesthetic movement inspired by Cubism and Futurism.
 At the same time, the artist takes a strong interest in traditional Mexican art, particularly masks and forms his own artistic language in modern sculpture.